gsuriyakrish/Roman_Numeral_Conversion/README.md

  In this program, if input value is skipped, then a default random input value is taken for conversion.

 ## How do you get set up ##
-1.Download this project or clone the repository.
+1. Download this project or clone the repository.
-2.Go to the project folder
+2. Go to the project folder
-3.Install virtualenv (optional)
+3. Install virtualenv (optional)

         pip install virtualenv
-4.Create a virtual environment(venv) in project root folder (optional)
+4. Create a virtual environment(venv) in project root folder (optional)

         virtualenv venv
-5.Go to the project folder and activate virtual environment (optional)
+5. Go to the project folder and activate virtual environment (optional)

         venv/Scripts/activate.bat - Windows
         source venv/bin/activate - Mac
-6.Run the unittests
+6. Run the unittests

        python -m unittest
-7.Run the program
+7. Run the program

        python start.py
-8.If input value is skipped, then a default random input value will be taken between 1 and 3999
+8. If input value is skipped, then a default random input value will be taken between 1 and 3999

 ## Distribution ##
 - A git repository